vgrigory/candidates/web-dev/README.md

         $ ./node_modules/mocha/bin/mocha -g 'array' test/questions.js

+    Note: for this exercise you should not use any external or required libraries -- just pure javascript.

 -   Implement the application's simplistic JSON/HTTP API as specified in the `respondApi()` method in [`app.js`](https://github.com/h162/candidates/blob/master/web-dev/app.js).